MMLabCodes/polymersimulator/docs/sw_build_systems_tutorial.rst

 ---------------------------------------

 Everything up until this point has been centred around using homopolymers to build systems.
 However, copolymers are also critical for studies with polymer systems.
-Let's start simple and build a copolymer of 2 polymers in an **AB** patter.
+Let's start simple and build a copolymer of 2 polymers in an **AB** pattern.

 .. code-block:: python